-Particulary innovative – our systems biology approach in basic research: it is not intended to identify and isolate single, significant molecules.
-We rather focus on the entirety of an organism with its response to infection on the one hand, as well as the virulence mechanisms of sepsis pathogens on the other, which are analysed by multiple disciplines (e.g. molecular biology, microbiology, infection research and bioinformatics).
-This interdisciplinary and complementary approach combined with excellent clinical expertise defines the ZIK Septomics.
-Physicians document patient data, acquire samples from patients threatened or affected by sepsis, and carry out studies to define optimal diagnosis and treatment standards in sepsis.
+Using a systems biology research approach, Septomics focuses on the organism as a whole and its response to infection on the one hand, and the virulence mechanisms of sepsis and infectious agents on the other.
+These processes are investigated by multiple disciplines (e.g. molecular biology, microbiology, infection research and bioinformatics).
+This interdisciplinary and complementary approach combined with excellent clinical expertise defines Septomics.
+For example, physicians document patient data, acquire samples from patients threatened or affected by sepsis, and carry out studies to define optimal diagnosis and treatment standards in sepsis.
 In turn, results from clinical research provide new ideas for novel approaches to basic researchers.

-Due to this unique structure, the ZIK Septomics has developed, since its foundation in 2009, into a central partner for research on life-threatening infections at the research site Jena.
+Due to this unique structure, the ZIK Septomics has become a central partner for research on life-threatening infections at the Jena research site since 2009.